*Below is a poem composed by myself and I ask that you please respect my intellectual property--and attribute all of the following to me

 They have been burning brightly though you have gone away.

-Thank you for the lights and the music and memories dear to me.
+Thank you for the lights and the music and memories dear

 All because you answered the call and went to Normandy.